vruizext/InvertedIndex/README.md

 ```
 $ ./bin/index.sh {path to TSV file}
 ```
+`ìndex.sh` sets the initial JVM heap size to 1GB  and the maximum to 2GB.
+Allocating this amount of RAM before starting to index speeds-up the indexing process since the application has enough free RAM to work and no time is lost later to allocate the RAM on demand.

 If you don't have any TSV file, try to download from this link
 ```